Adegokemayowa/Marathon-Races-Analysis/README.md

 ## 📁 Project Files

-- The dataset was goteen from kaggle.
+- The dataset was gotten from kaggle.
 Click [here](https://www.kaggle.com/datasets/aiaiaidavid/the-big-dataset-of-ultra-marathon-running/discussion/420633) to view the full dataset

 ## 📚 Learnings